datascisteven/The-Masked-Politic/README.md

 ## Folder Structure:
 ```
 ├── README.md                      <- The top-level README for reviewers of this project
-├── Phase_3_Project.ipynb               <- Notebook for Data Cleaning, Exploratory Data Analysis, Feature Engineering, and Feature Selection
+├── EDA_notebook.ipynb             <- Notebook for Data Cleaning, EDA, Feature Engineering, and Feature Selection
 ├── modeling_notebook.ipynb        <- notebook containing all elements of model
 ├── data                           <- dataset files
 └── images                         <- Both sourced externally and generated from code
 ```

 ## Questions: